Use Case Diagram – Step by Step Tutorial with Example

 2. Secondary Actors

 A primary actor initiates the use of the system while the secondary actor is more reactionary.
-For example, customers are the primary actors because the system is mostly used by the customer whereas Bank is a secondary actor because the bank is only going to perform certain functions once the primary actor does something.
+For example, customers are the primary actors because the system is mostly used by the customer whereas the Bank is a secondary actor because the bank is only going to perform certain functions once the primary actor does something.
 In other simple words, primary actors request something from the system, and secondary actors respond to the primary actors.

 Primary Actors should be positioned to the left of the system whereas Secondary Actors are placed on the right side of the system.